mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 ## Original MRM Problem

-The **Machine Replacement Model** is a deterministic dynamic programming model from Operations Research.
+The **Machine Replacement Model (MRM)** is a deterministic dynamic programming model from operations research.
 It states that you have a machine with an initial age.
 You have a number of decision years to know what to do with that machine.
 Then, for each decision year, there are two options: **keep** the machine and pay maintenance (**K**), or **replace** the machine with a new one (**R**).
-All the possible outcomes starting from the first decision year can be visually represented as a tree that grows horizontally.
+All the possible outcomes starting from the first decision year can be visually represented as a tree that grows on the horizontal axis or the same, the independent variable (decision year).

-The first solutions-tree given below, was made with HTML, CSS, and the DOM API (`div` elements).
+The first solutions-tree version depicted below was made with HTML, CSS, and the DOM API (`div` elements).
 That version can be found at [EP: MRM](https://github.com/tobiasbriones/machine-replacement-model---ep).
-It's recommended to check it out for understanding the problem better and getting textbook references.
-You can also review the
-[Repsymo Solver](https://repsymo.com) for a complete insight on this model (and more).
+It's recommended to check it out to understand the problem better and get textbook references.
+It's also advisable to review the [Repsymo Solver](https://repsymo.com) for a complete insight into this model (and more).

 ![Solutions Tree with HTML and CSS | EP: MRM](solutions-tree-with-html-and-css---ep-mrm.png)

-The chances are obviously limited and the lines from node to node are missing (hence the pairs (K, R) as labels).
+Chances are obviously limited and the connecting lines from a node to its next nodes are missing (hence the pairs $$(K, R)$$ as labels).
 The other problem is that the data structure was a **two-dimensional array** but the underlying model corresponds to a **tree**.
 This solution was a very good fit back in the day for moving forward faster with the development.

-The problem consists of **populating the binary tree data structure onto a canvas and also the xy-axes** to establish the position of each node.
+The problem consists of **populating the binary tree data structure onto a canvas and also the XY-axes** to establish each node's position.

 A browser canvas (or canvas in general) is not the best performant solution but is a great step for this problem in terms of rendering and correctness.